 The Foundation's board comprises of ten trustees who meet quarterly, with sub-committees which meet more regularly.
 The trustees are drawn from a wide variety of professional backgrounds, including the voluntary, public, private and commercial sectors.
 The trustees are all members of the Nationwide Foundation and serve a maximum term of six years, except the chair who is able to serve for a maximum of nine years.

-When vacancies arise, trustees are recruited via open advertisement on the Foundation's website and usually in relevant press publications such as Third Sector, The Times and The Guardian.
+When vacancies arise, trustees are recruited via open advertisement on the Foundation's website.